 Home Schooling

-In Ohio, parents interested in educating their children at home may do so by notifying their local school district superintendents and meeting the requirements of Ohio law to home school.
-If requirements are met, the district superintendent releases the student from required compulsory school attendance.
-This excuses the student and family from school attendance requirements in state law.
+In Ohio, parents interested in educating their children at home may do so by notifying their local school district superintendent and meeting the requirements of Ohio law to home educate.
+Once the notification is received, the district superintendent releases the student from required compulsory school attendance.
+This exempts the student and family from school attendance requirements in state law.
+Please note that if there is evidence that a child who is exempt from the school attendance requirements is not receiving an education in the subject areas required under this section, then that child may be subject to section 3321.19 of the Revised Code.

-If a home educated student returns to a public school, the district superintendent determines the appropriate grade level for the student.
+If a home educated student returns to a public school, the district superintendent shall place the child in the appropriate grade level, without discrimination or prejudice, based on the policies of the child's district of residence.

 Here are the responsibilities of the district superintendent when families home educate their children.